Business-Dev43/assignment_task/backend/readme.md

 - Migrate all the changes using command `python manage.py migrate`
 - Run the project using command `python manage.py runserver`

+# # Test case
-- For run test cases using command 'python manage.py test'
+- For run test cases using command `python manage.py test`